OVERVIEW

 • To what extent do advanced technologies, such as AI and quantum computing, heighten vulnerabilities in critical infrastructure, supply chains, and public/private sectors operations?
 What role do these same technologies play in developing more resilient security architectures?

-• How is AI altering the dynamics between cyber attackers and defenders?
-How can AI-driven tools be effectively utilised to enhance threat detection, incident response, and vulnerability management in the face of increasingly sophisticated cyberattacks?
-What role can quantum computing play in developing next-generation cryptographic techniques to protect sensitive data in a post-quantum world?
+• What role can quantum computing play in developing next-generation cryptographic techniques to protect sensitive data in a post-quantum world?
+Similarly, how important is the concept of cryptographic agility?
 How can blockchain technology be leveraged to secure supply chains, ensure data integrity, and improve transparency in complex systems?
 How can cloud security solutions be enhanced to address the unique challenges posed by multi-cloud and hybrid cloud environments?

 • How can we move beyond “security by design” and embrace “resilience by design” to build systems that can withstand attacks and recover quickly?